 Library Name Use derbytools.jar Required for running all the Derby tools (such as ij, dblook, and import/export).
-This module is also required if you are running a network server. derbyrun.jar Executable jar file that can be used to start the Derby tools.
+This module is also required if you are running a network server.
+This module is also required if your application directly references the JDBC drivers. derbyrun.jar Executable jar file that can be used to start the Derby tools.